Muslim Leaders In Manchester Are Fearful That Their Communities Will Experience A Backlash

 Akbar added: "We are telling [terrorists] you want us to be divided and we won't be divided.
 We will live, study, and will continue to work.”

-Chishti also had a stern message for critics of Prevent, the government’s counter-extremism strategy.
+Chishti also had a stern message for critics of Prevent, the government’s counterextremism strategy.

 Admitting people would not like what he had to say, he said he was “sick” of people not cooperating with the programme because of politics.
 "To hell with politics,” he said.
 “This is about people's lives."